Tatar steak with green asparagus and spinach omelette

 • Pepper

-➊ A piece of red meat.
-Prepared in a somewhat special way, it is perfect for the salt plank.
-We use the best piece of beef rump for the meat, but a fillet will also work.
+➊ A small piece of red meat.
+Prepared in a somewhat special way, it's perfect for the salt block.
+We'll use the best piece of beef sirloin, but a fillet also works.

-➋ First cut the meat into a thumb-thick medallion.
-Then use a very sharp knife to make very fine cross-shaped cuts of about 3 millimeters into one side.
-Then sprinkle with a little sugar, salt and black/white pepper and leave to stand for an hour covered with cling film.
+➋ First, cut the meat into a thumb-thick medallion.
+Then, use a very sharp knife to make very fine crosshatch cuts, about 3 millimeters deep, on one side.
+Lightly sugar, salt, and black/white pepper it, then cover with cling film and let it rest for an hour.

-➌ After this time, pat the meat dry and grill it on the slowly heated plank (230-250 °C), then pull the plank into the indirect grill zone and let the "Tartar steak" cook on it until it is done to the desired degree.
+➌ After this time, pat the bottom of the meat dry and sear it on the slowly heated salt block (230-250 °C), then move the block to the indirect grilling zone and let the "tartare steak" cook until it reaches the desired doneness.

-➍ The result is a well-fried steak and three spoonfuls of tartare in one piece.
-Fried green asparagus complements the plate as a vegetable.
+➍ The result is a well-cooked steak and three spoons of tartare in one piece.
+Fried green asparagus accompanies the dish as a vegetable.

-➎ A spinach omelette goes perfectly with this: Mix the eggs with the spices and add the splash of milk.
-Stir in the pan at a low temperature and let it simmer slightly, then add the spinach.
-While it is still flowing, let it continue to thicken until it has become an omelette.
-Take it out, fold it, and you're done.
+➎ A spinach omelette goes excellently with this: mix eggs with spices and add a splash of milk.
+At a low temperature, stir it in the pan and let it set slightly, then add the spinach.
+Continue to let it set while still slightly runny, until it has become an omelette.
+Remove, fold, done.

-The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQer and lives in the Allgäu region.
-The self-confessed globetrotter draws inspiration from the world's most diverse treasure troves for his culinary creations.
+The man behind the coals: Frederik, or Freddy for short, is a trained chef and professional BBQer, based in Allgäu.
+The confessed globetrotter draws from various culinary treasures of the world for his creations.

 Recipe from FIRE&FOOD Magazine 03/2016